 The International Committee of the Red Cross has provided immeasurable humanitarian services since its establishment in the late 19th century.
 With over 17 million volunteers worldwide and nearly 200 countries with a society, its impact can’t be understated.

-The red cross is one of the most internationally recognized medical symbols, used to identify nonpartisan medical services for victims of conflict, regardless of their race or military alignment.
+The red cross is one of the most internationally recognized medical symbols, used to identify nonpartisan medical services for victims of conflict regardless of race or military alignment.
+Medical services are often identified with a red cross flag.
 The origins of this symbol and the service it signifies lie with Swiss entrepreneur Jean Henri Dunant (1828–1910).

 In 1859, Dunant witnessed the gory aftermath of the Battle of Solferino, fought between France and Sardinia, in which 40,000 were killed or injured.
 Seeing the masses of unattended wounded, he began work on an idea to solve this issue.
 In 1862, he published “A Memory of Solferino,” in which he described the event and proposed the need for a nonpartisan organization that would attend to the wounded regardless of military alignment.
 The following year, the Geneva Society for Public Welfare was founded to discuss such an idea (though the name was soon changed to International Committee for Relief to the Wounded).